shehabattia96/HalfBridgeLoadCell/README.md

  - arduino library [https://github.com/bogde/HX711](https://github.com/bogde/HX711)

 ### using this library
-declare an hx711 instance and pass it to HalfBridgeLoadCell:
+declare an hx711 instance and pass it to HalfBridgeLoadCell. using setOnValueListener will run the callback whenever the read value is within errorThreshold be careful when creating too many listener events on an Arduino, since it will take up a lot of clock cycles to loop through all of them
     #include <HX711.h>
     HX711 hx711;
     loadcell = HalfBridgeLoadCell(&hx711, dataPin, sckPin);
+    loadcell.read();

+    // to create an event listener, pass references to callback, valueToListen, errorThreshold void callback(float tiggerValue) {
+        // do something
+    }
+    float valueToListen = 10.f;
+    float errorThreshold = 1.f;
+    loadcell.setOnValueListener(&callback, &valueToListen, &errorThreshold);

+### future enhancements
+* ability to delete listeners
+* protothreading for listeners

 ### how to wire this sensor
 HX711 usually has up to 10 pins